leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 }
 ```

-And then I assert that the response matches its expectation:
+And then I assert that the response matches the expectation:

 ```json
 {